peterolson/language-input-api/README.md

 # Development

-- Run `npm run dev` to start the server.
+- Run `npm run start:dev` to start the server.